Backcountry Pathfinder Program

 Why would my child want to be a Backcountry Pathfinder?

-The Pathfinder program is free and provides an excellent platform for skill-building in nature, fostering confidence, and nurturing leadership qualities.
-Participants become eligible to engage in special events and assume leadership roles in various Garden family activities.
-These activities encompass community planting days, scientific investigations, and the creation of earth art installations.
-Additionally, Pathfinders have the privilege of borrowing exploration equipment from the Backcountry, including walkie-talkies, binoculars, investigation backpacks, and other materials, enhancing their overall exploration experience.
+The Pathfinder program is free and offers an excellent platform for skill development in nature, fostering confidence, and nurturing leadership qualities.
+Pathfinders have the privilege of borrowing exploration equipment from the Backcountry, including walkie-talkies, binoculars, investigation backpacks, and other materials, enhancing their overall exploration experience.
+Additionally, participants become eligible to assume leadership roles in various Garden family activities, such as community planting days.

 When and where do these programs happen?

-Badge-earning opportunities take place every other Saturday starting at 11 a.m.
-Participants meet at the Basecamp area in the Backcountry.
+Badge-earning opportunities take place once a month during the school year on Saturdays starting at 11 a.m.
+Participants meet at the Entrance Kiosk.

 What badges can participants earn?

-Our programs are centered around three main themes: horticulture, biodiversity, and the use of natural resources.
-Once a child has completed a program, they’re invited to participate in seasonal badge-earning opportunities in additional themes that highlight nature connection.
+Our programs are centered around three main themes: horticulture, biodiversity, and using natural materials to connect with nature.
 Programs provide children with foundational knowledge on the subject and always include a hands-on activity.

 Can I drop my child off at these events?

-While children are participating in the Program, parents are welcome to stay and supervise the activity or wander within the Garden’s grounds.
-To ensure the safety of every child, we’ll request your cell number and ask that you stay on Garden grounds for the duration of the event.
+While children participate in the Program, parents are welcome to stay and supervise the activity or explore the Garden’s grounds.
+To ensure the safety of every child, we’ll request your cell phone number and kindly ask that you remain on Garden grounds for the duration of the event.

 What do I do with my badges once I’ve earned them?

 Each badge represents the completion of a Pathfinder skill.
-Sew badges onto items like backpacks, sashes, and clothing, or kept as small trinkets.
+Sew badges onto items like backpacks, sashes, and clothing, or keep them as small trinkets to treasure.

 At the end of each event, Pathfinders can sign up to receive Pathfinder news and info, including a special code needed for accessing our toolbox.
 At their next Garden visit, they can visit the Pathfinder Toolbox located next to the Ranger’s station in the Backcountry to unlock the box and check out materials.